new333333/test2/ssf/tools/sql/scripts/changelog/readme.txt

 7. *-changelog-filrproton.xml -

 The schema changes for Filr Proton (only partial up to source code split!) and Vibe 4.0.2 releases.

-8. *-changelog-quartz-1.8-to-2.2.xml -

-The schema changes for quartz upgrade from 1.8 to 2.2.
-Aligned with Vibe 4.0.3 release.

-9. *-changelog-vibe4.0.3.xml -

-The schema changes for Vibe 4.0.3 release.

-NOTE: For PostgreSQL, Vibe 4.0.3 is the first release.
-Consequently,
-      postgresql-changelog-vibe4.0.3.xml contains the full schema definitions
-      rather than just incremental changes from the previous release.

-NOTE: postgresql-changelog-vibe4.0.2.xml is an edited copy of postgresql-changelog-vibe4.0.3.xml
-      made to be compatible with Vibe 4.0.2 release.
-Specifically, it contains core/jBPM/Quartz schema that can be run with Vibe 4.0.2 runtime.